Last updated on September 22nd, 2019

-When I stopped using Vyvanse in late 2016, I gained about 10-15 lbs of body fat.
+When I stopped using Vyvanse, I gained about 10-15 lbs of body fat.
 Vyvanse weight gain is a serious problem that affects both men and women who decide to quit using Vyvanse.
 But, based on reader feedback, women are much more concerned about the consequences of coming off of Vyvanse.

 Many times, women will actually delay coming off of Vyvanse for months or even years out of fear that their metabolism will plummet, and all hell will break loose with their body.

 While I’m familiar with the difficulties of Vyvanse withdrawal, I had to bring in expert personal trainer and health advocate Alexander Juan Antonio Cortes to break down the best tips for staying lean after stopping ADHD medication.

 - Why Vyvanse weight gain happens (the root cause)

 - How to think about Vyvanse weight gain (the mindset)